European shares hold steady, airlines climb as oil price slides

 "We've been holding cash in the past few months, about 13-14 percent of the portfolio, expecting a pull-back.
 With the market's recent retreat, we've been putting a bit of this money back to work."

-The index has lost about 8 percent since mid-September, mirroring a sharp pull-back in equity markets worldwide fuelled by jitters over the outlook for global growth and uncertainty about the timing of the U.S. Federal Reserve's first interest rate hike.
+The index has lost about 8 percent since mid-September, mirroring a sharp pull-back in global equity markets fuelled by uncertainty about the timing of the U.S. Federal Reserve's first interest rate hike and revenue warnings from a number of U.S. and European companies, as well as deteriorating macro data from Germany, Europe's biggest economy.

-The UK's FTSE 100 index has retreated about 9 percent in recent weeks, Germany's DAX index has lost 12 percent and France's CAC 40 has dropped 11 percent.
+Around Europe, the UK's FTSE 100 index has retreated about 8.8 percent in the latest pull-back over the last three weeks, Germany's DAX index has lost 12 percent and France's CAC 40 has dropped 11 percent.

 Technical charts show most European indexes in "oversold" territory, with their 14-day relative strength indexes (RSI) below 30.
 The RSI for Germany's DAX has dropped to 22.07, the lowest level since August 2011, representing its most "oversold" level in more than three years.

-Shares in Fiat Chrysler Automobiles gained 1.2 percent in Milan and were up 3 percent in New York as the group made its Wall Street debut to great fanfare, shifting the carmaker's centre of gravity away from Italy.
+Shares in Fiat Chrysler Automobiles were up 3.1 percent in Milan and up 4.6 percent in New York as the group made its Wall Street debut to great fanfare, shifting the carmaker's centre of gravity away from Italy.

-Vienna Airport jumped 18 percent after the group said Australia's IFM Investors plans to buy a stake of up to 29.9 percent.
+Vienna Airport jumped 18 percent after the group said Australia's IFM Investors plans to buy a stake of up to 29.9 percent in the group.

-Italian eyewear group Luxottica sank 9.2 percent after saying its new chief executive, Enrico Cavatorta, was set to leave after just six weeks in the job.
+Italian eyewear group Luxottica sank 8.9 percent after the company said its new chief executive, Enrico Cavatorta, was set to leave after just six weeks in the job.

-Shares in Pershing Square, a fund run by U.S. activist investor Bill Ackman, sank 12 percent on their debut on Monday on the Euronext Amsterdam exchange.
-The shares were initially priced at $25, giving the fund a market capitalisation of $6.2 billion, and closed their first session at $22.
+Shares in Pershing Square, a fund run by U.S. activist investor Bill Ackman, were down 7.9 percent on their debut on Monday on the Euronext Amsterdam exchange.
+The shares were initially priced at $25, giving the fund a market capitalisation of $6.2 billion.
+It was trading at $23.03 in the afternoon.

 Europe bourses in 2014: link.reuters.com/pap87v